andreabenini/pi.Projects/ShutdownButton/circuit/README.md

-Currently using two 220uF capacitors instead of one, just to get a longer button press time to get a board reset
+Currently using two 220uF capacitors instead of just one, did it to get a longer button press time for requesting the hard reset